g41nxe/11ty-matthew-freed-pottery-web/src/views/home.md

   texts:
   - Each piece is a complexity of nature, science, and art.
   - Browse through my different collections and choose between a large variaty of different glazes and forms.
 If you can't find anything you like send me a message and we can talk about custom pieces.
 features:
   title: Featured Items
   texts:
   - Handcrafted pottery.
 Are you looking for that one of a kind coffee mug?
-    - During the pandemic we are offering free local delivery for orders greater than $100
+  - During the pandemic we are offering free local delivery for orders greater than
+    $100
+custom_seo_settings: false
+author: ''
+excerpt: ''
+image: ''
+ogtype: ''

 ---